NearKXH/NKWeakTimer/README.md

 ## Description

 `NKCWeakTimer` can be used as `NSTimer`, but do not retain Target.

-`NKCWeakTimer` is implemented by `GCD`, and all behaves I had considered like `NSTimer`.
+`NKCWeakTimer` is implemented by `GCD`, and all function I had considered are similar to `NSTimer`.

->You can use `NKCWeakTimer` as other Object, strong it, and `NKCWeakTimer` need not to release in the `dealloc` method.
+>You can use `NKCWeakTimer` as normal NSObject, strong it, and `NKCWeakTimer` do not need to release in the `dealloc` method.
+>
->`NKCWeakTimer` will invoke `invalidate` method when retain count equre to 0, and release itself automatic.
+>*`NKCWeakTimer` invoke `invalidate` method when `retainCount` equre to 0, and release itself automatically.
+Of course, you can invoke `invalidate` method whenever you need.*

 ## How to Use

-Create an `NKCWeakTimer` object with below class method, `NKCWeakTimer` scheduled automatic.
+Create an `NKCWeakTimer` object with below class method, `NKCWeakTimer` scheduled automatically.

 Using SEL as below:

 ```objc